ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Mitigations

-1. The linear secret sharing scheme employed by the client ensures that privacy is preserved as long as at least one aggregator does not reveal its input shares.
+1. The linear secret sharing scheme employed by the Client ensures that privacy is preserved as long as at least one Aggregator does not reveal its input shares.
-1. If computed over a sufficient number of reports, aggregate shares reveal nothing about either the inputs or the participating clients.
+1. If computed over a sufficient number of reports, aggregate shares reveal nothing about either the inputs or the participating Clients.
 1. Clients can ensure that aggregate counts are non-sensitive by generating input independently of user behavior.
-For example, a client should periodically upload a report even if the event that the task is tracking has not occurred, so that the absence of reports cannot be distinguished from their presence.
+For example, a Client should periodically upload a report even if the event that the task is tracking has not occurred, so that the absence of reports cannot be distinguished from their presence.
 1. Bogus inputs can be generated that encode "null" shares that do not affect the aggregate output, but mask the total number of true inputs.
-     * Either leaders or clients can generate these inputs to mask the total number from non-leader aggregators or all the aggregators, respectively.
+     * Either Leaders or Clients can generate these inputs to mask the total number from non-Leader Aggregators or all the Aggregators, respectively.
      * In either case, care must be taken to ensure that bogus inputs are indistinguishable from true inputs (metadata, etc), especially when constructing timestamps on reports.